lettre/lettre/website/src/sending-messages/_index.md

 This section explains how to manipulate emails you have created.

 This mailer contains several different transports for your emails.
-To be sendable, the emails have to implement `SendableEmail`, which is the case for emails created with `lettre_email`.
+To be sendable, the emails have to implement `SendableEmail`, which is the case for emails created with `lettre::builder`.

 The following transports are available: